coleschr/Stadtplatz/README.md

+# Stadplatz

-# Stadplatz: A chat/forum hybrid for students attending USC.
-This project was made using Eclipse.
+A chat/forum hybrid for students attending USC.
+Made with Eclipse.

 Currently, Stadplatz is functional; if we were to deploy it now, students could create and log into accounts, join classes, create and replly to posts, and discuss their classes.